nussl/nussl/README.md

-Pre-trained models on speech separation, music separation, and more are available for download at the [External File Zoo (EFZ)](http://nussl.ci.northwestern.edu/), and there is a build in python API to download models you want from within your code.
+Pre-trained models on speech separation, music separation, and more are available for download at the [External File Zoo (EFZ)](http://nussl.ci.northwestern.edu/), and there is a built in python API to download models you want from within your code.

 ## Deep Learning Architectures